bitovi/academy/src/react/4-props.md

           a <Square /> component.

-          The Square component takes a symbol prop (x or o), an onClick prop, and since we're using the map function each Square will also need a unique key prop.
+          The Square component takes a symbol prop (x or o), an onClick prop, and since we’re using the map function each Square will also need a unique key prop.
       */}</div>;
 }